 As Freemasonry in England and across the world gears up to celebrate the Tercentenary of the Premier Grand Lodge in 2017, Surrey Freemasons will be holding a series of events across the Province

 A special exhibition celebrating the History of Freemasonry will be touring the Province over the course of the Tercentenary.
-The exhibition will focus on the history of Freemasonry in the Province with a unique display at each site dedicated to Masonry in the local area.
+The exhibition will focus on the history of Freemasonry in the Province with a unique display at each site dedicated to Freemasonry in the local area.

 - Saturday 24th Launch at the Lightbox Museum.
 Invitation only